 Who to reach in case of queries or concerns

-In case of any queries or concerns feel free to reach through their University email address .
+In case of any queries or concerns feel free to reach Kirk Hogden through their University email address kh8407j@gre.ac.uk.

-Alternatively, you can do this through the research supervisor at the Faculty of Engineering & Science who can be reached via their University email
+Alternatively, you can do this through the research supervisor Nuno Palmeiro Otero at the Faculty of Engineering & Science who can be reached via their University email N.R.PalmeiroOtero@greenwich.ac.uk.

 UNIVERSITY of GREENWICH